logo

 Abstract

-Ultrathin films of FeSe grown on SrTiO3 (FeSe/STO) exhibit a dramatic increase in superconducting transition temperature (Tc), prompting investigations into the underlying pairing mechanism.
-This study uses resonant inelastic x-ray scattering (RIXS) and quantum Monte Carlo (QMC) calculations to analyze spin excitations in bulk and monolayer FeSe/STO.
-While bulk FeSe displays dispersive magnetic excitations, FeSe/STO shows gapped, dispersionless, and significantly hardened excitations.
-By comparing RIXS results with simulations of a bilayer Hubbard model, the researchers link the evolution of spin excitations to the Fermiology of the two systems, revealing a remarkable reconfiguration of spin excitations in FeSe/STO crucial for understanding the role of spin fluctuations in the pairing mechanism.
+In ultrathin films of FeSe grown on SrTiO3 (FeSe/STO), the superconducting transition temperature Tc is increased by almost an order of magnitude, raising questions on the pairing mechanism.
+As in other superconductors, antiferromagnetic spin fluctuations have been proposed to mediate SC making it essential to study the evolution of the spin dynamics of FeSe from the bulk to the ultrathin limit.
+Here, we investigate the spin excitations in bulk and monolayer FeSe/STO using resonant inelastic x-ray scattering (RIXS) and quantum Monte Carlo (QMC) calculations.
+Despite the absence of long-range magnetic order, bulk FeSe displays dispersive magnetic excitations reminiscent of other Fe-pnictides.
+Conversely, the spin excitations in FeSe/STO are gapped, dispersionless, and significantly hardened relative to its bulk counterpart.
+By comparing our RIXS results with simulations of a bilayer Hubbard model, we connect the evolution of the spin excitations to the Fermiology of the two systems revealing a remarkable reconfiguration of spin excitations in FeSe/STO, essential to understand the role of spin fluctuations in the pairing mechanism.

 Publisher